MCHbest. NPM 13.1: Preventive Dental Visit: Pregnancy

-MCH Strategy.
-Collaborate with Early Head Start programs, home visiting programs, and/or Special Supplemental Nutrition Program for Women, Infants, and Children (WIC) clinics to train staff to provide preventive oral health care to pregnant women and referrals to oral health professionals for dental visits.
+Approach.
+Collaborate with Early Head Start programs, home visiting programs, and/or Special Supplemental Nutrition Program for Women, Infants, and Children (WIC) clinics to train staff to conduct oral health risk assessments, provide preventive oral health care, and refer pregnant women for dental visits.

 Overview.
-Provider education is an evidence-based strategy that has shown utility in increasing use of professional services other than oral health by MCH population groups.
-While limited research has been conducted to verify results with populations in need of oral health services, this research can serve as a proxy to gauge effect.
-However, more research is needed for conclusive results.1,2 Examples of topics focused on preventive oral health care include providing anticipatory guidance on feedback practices, providing tooth brush instruction, and conducting lift the lip screenings.
+Provider education is an evidence-based strategy that has shown utility in increasing use of professional services including oral health by MCH population groups.1,2 Examples of topics focused on preventive oral health care include providing anticipatory guidance on feedback practices, providing tooth brush instruction, and conducting lift the lip screenings.

 Target Audience.
 Providers.

 Outcome.
-Proportion of women with a dental claim.
-For detailed outcomes related to each study supporting this strategy, click on the peer-reviewed evidence link above and read the "Intervention Results" for each study.
+Proportion of pregnant people with a dental claim.
+For detailed outcomes related to each study supporting this strategy, click on the peer-reviewed evidence link above and read the “Intervention Results” for each study.

 Note.
 ESMs become stronger as they move from measuring quantity to measuring quality (moving from Quadrants 1 and 3, respectively, to Quadrants 2 and 4) and from measuring effort to measuring effect (moving from Quadrants 1 and 2, respectively, to Quadrants 3 and 4).